rakhimov/scram/doc/scram_description.rst

 -------
 #.
 Transfer In :
-    This symbol indicates that the tree is expanded further at the occurance of the corresponding Transfer Out symbol.
+    This symbol indicates that the tree is expanded further at the occurrence of the corresponding Transfer Out symbol.
     This expansion may be described in another file or page.

 #.
 Transfer Out :